 One very nice feature of the Quarter Dome 2’s inner tent is a roof vent which lets you reach through the mesh ceiling to open or close a vent on the outer rain fly.
-It’s nice detail that’s not normally found on other tents in this price range.
+It’s a nice detail that’s not normally found in other tents in this price range.

 Next, stake out the side vestibules, which are enormous on the Quarter Dome 2, providing plenty of space for external gear storage and make entry and exit easy.
 While the vestibule doors require two stakes to set up, the use of lineloc tensioners (a feature common on ultralight tents) on the guylines makes it easy to get a taught pitch.

-Air flow through the tent is excellent since it has two opposing doors, one for reach tent occupant.
-If you plan to sharing a tent with another person, I really recommend that you buy a tent with two doors, so you don’t wake your partner at night if you have to “go outside.”
-Having two doors and two vestibules also provides a lot more external covered storage, since most two person tents are still fairly cramped inside when you have two people, their sleeping pads, and personal items filling the interior space.
+Airflow through the tent is excellent since it has two opposing doors, one for reach tent occupant.
+If you plan to share a tent with another person, I really recommend that you buy a tent with two doors, so you don’t wake your partner at night if you have to “go outside.”
+Having two doors and two vestibules also provide a lot more external covered storage, since most two-person tents are still fairly cramped inside when you have two people, their sleeping pads, and personal items filling the interior space.